intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/AnalyticsZoo-on-Databricks.md

-# Analytics Zoo on Databricks
+Databricks is a fast Apache Spark-based big data analysis platform.
+Analytics Zoo program can run easily on Databricks spark cluster for distributed training or inference.
+This guide will introduce how to prepare Analytics Zoo environment as well as starting an Analytics Zoo notebook on Databricks.

 - [Prerequisites](#Prerequisites)
 - [Installing Analytics Zoo libraries](#Installing-Analytics-Zoo-libraries)
 - [Setting Spark configuration](#Setting-Spark-configuration)
 - [Running Analytics Zoo notebook on Databricks](#Running-Analytics-Zoo-notebook-on-Databricks)

-Databricks is a fast Apache Spark-based big data analysis platform.
-Analytics Zoo program can run easily on Databricks spark cluster for distributed training or inference.
-This guide will introduce how to prepare Analytics Zoo environment as well as starting an Analytics Zoo notebook on Databricks.

-## Prerequisites
+### **Prerequisites**

 Before you start this guide, make sure a Databricks workspace is ready and a cluster is created using the Databricks UI.

 1. Create either [AWS Databricks](https://docs.databricks.com/getting-started/try-databricks.html)  workspace or [Azure Databricks](https://docs.microsoft.com/en-us/azure/azure-databricks/) workspace.
 2. Create Databricks [clusters](https://docs.databricks.com/clusters/create.html) using the UI.
 Choose Databricks runtime version.
 This guide is tested on Runtime 5.5 LTS (includes Apache Spark 2.4.3, Scala 2.11).

-## Installing Analytics Zoo libraries
+### **Installing Analytics Zoo libraries**

 1. Install libraries.
 Right-click the Workspace folder.
 Select **Create > Library**.